-- Public agencies may use a preprinted request form but cannot require use of the form or demand more information on the form than the statute allows (requester's name printed legibly, signature, description of records). - A public agency's three-day response time begins to run on the first business day after the request is received. - Denials based on an unreasonable burden to the agency or a belief that requests are intended to disrupt its essential functions must be supported by clear and convincing evidence; for example, the number of records requested, the estimated amount of time and expense to the agency to fulfill the request, and the duplicative nature of the requests.

-- An agency may impose copying fees greater than ten cents per page only if a specific statute authorizes the agency to do so or the agency can prove that its actual copying costs are greater than ten cents per page.
+- Public agencies may not condition access to public records on the use of a specific form.
+Although a public agency must accept the Attorney General's standardized form used to request to inspect public records, it may not deny a request on the basis that the request is not submitted on the standardized form - A public agency's duty to respond within five business days begins to run on the first business day after the request is received.
+Thus, Tuesday would be the first business day after a request that is received on Monday, and the agency's response would be due the following Monday.
+Unless the following Monday is a holiday, in which case the agency's response would be due the next day. - An agency may impose copying fees greater than ten cents per page only if a specific statute authorizes the agency to do so or the agency can prove that its actual copying costs are greater than ten cents per page.
 Friend v.
 Rees, 696 S.W.2d 325 (Ky.
 App.
 1985) - No fee may be imposed for inspecting public records.
 The fee is only associated with the costs for copying or staff time in the case of a commercial-use request.